tinymce/tinymce-docs/rtc/configuration.md

 ### `rtc_token_provider`

 The RTC plugin and service uses [JWT]({{site.baseurl}}/rtc/jwt-authentication/) to authenticate the user.
 This token should include a unique user ID and a relative expiration time.
 This provider function will be called multiple times to refresh the token if it about to expire.
-So for production use cases it should be a dynamic request that produces a fresh jwt token with a updated `exp` claim.
+So for production use cases it should be a dynamic request that produces a fresh JWT token with a updated `exp` claim.

 **Type:** `Function`